vinkla/hashids/README.md

 $hashids->encode(['1', '2', '3']); // o2fXhV
 ```

-**Making your hashed ids unique:**
+**Making your output ids unique:**

-Pass a project name to make your hashed ids unique:
+Pass a project name to make your output ids unique:

 ```php
 use Hashids\Hashids;